czllab/NetMiner/README.md

 # License
 NetMiner is licensed under the GPL version 3 or any later version

-For more information please contact huayu@genetics.ac.cn or yuhua200886@163.com
+For more information please contact hyu200886@ntu.edu.cn, yuhua200886@163.com or huayu@genetics.ac.cn